Mixed Models Tutorial: Contrast Coding

 Contrast coding is part of StatsModels.jl.
 Here is the primary author’s (i.e., Dave Kleinschmidt’s) documentation of Modeling Categorical Data.

 A couple of general remarks about the following examples.
 First, all contrasts defined in this tutorial return an estimate of the Grand Mean (GM) in the intercept, that is they are so-called sum-to-zero contrasts.
-In both Julia and R the default contrast is Dummy coding which is not a sum-to-zero contrast, but returns the mean of the reference (control) group - unfortunately for (quasi-)experimentally minded scientists.
+In both Julia and R the default contrast is dummy coding which is not a sum-to-zero contrast, but returns the mean of the reference (control) group - unfortunately for (quasi-)experimentally minded scientists.

 Finally, contrasts for the five levels of the fixed factor Test represent the hypotheses about differences between them.
 In this tutorial, we use this factor to illustrate various options.